diclophis/wkndr/README.md

 A choose your own adventure git+ops authenticated journaled deployment controller development pipeline kubernetes utility test service

-`wkndr` uses the basename of the current "working directory" as the name of the primary "context" of work aka `$WKNDR`.
+`wkndr` uses the basename of the current "working directory" as the name of the primary "context" of work aka `$APP`.

-There are also the notion of the `wkndr` deployment itself, known as `$TOOL`
+There are also the notion of the `wkndr` deployment "itself", known as `$WKNDR`

 # safety instructions